 While there are scuba diving resorts scattered around Raja Ampat’s major islands, you’ll be able to dive more of the area’s 200 dive sites from a liveaboard.
 For this reason, liveaboards are the most popular form of travel in Raja Ampat.

 Dive safaris that explore this region of Indonesia usually depart from Sorong in West Papua.
-The typical length of liveaboard trips is 7 to 10 nights, although some operators offer shorter, 5-night itineraries.
+The typical length of liveaboard trips is seven to 11 nights, although some operators offer shorter, five-night itineraries.

 damai ii - one of the best liveaboards in raja ampat, indonesia